Kanchanop6509650229/DeepseekLineWebhook/readme.md

-# ใจดี Chatbot
+# DeepseekLineWebhook

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ใจดี (Jai Dee) is a LINE-based chatbot designed to provide support and guidance for individuals dealing with substance abuse issues.
+DeepseekLineWebhook is a LINE-based chatbot designed to provide support and guidance for individuals dealing with substance abuse issues.
 The chatbot leverages the DeepSeek AI model to deliver empathetic, non-judgmental responses in Thai language.

 ## 🌟 Features